 54. Extensions will be granted on a case-by-case basis when the request is received after the expiry date of the Form E29B.

 56. Once the Form E29B has expired, the designated employee responsible for monitoring them will contact the importer or the importer’s agent, seeking proof of export or payment of duty and tax on the goods.
-Acceptable forms of proof of export are identified in paragraph 60.
+Where it is not possible to present the goods because they have already been exported, alternate acceptable forms of proof of export are identified in paragraph 62.

-58. After a security deposit has been taken to account, the importer or the importer’s agent may request a refund.
-The importer or the importer’s agent must submit a Form B2, Canada Customs – Adjustment Request, a copy of the Form B15, and, where appropriate, a copy of the Form K23, along with satisfactory proof that the goods have been exported, duty-paid, destroyed or abandoned, in accordance with customs regulations.
+60. After a security deposit has been taken to account, the importer or the importer’s agent may request a refund.
+The importer or the importer’s agent must submit a Form B2, Canada Customs – Adjustment Request, a copy of the Form B15 or Form B3-3, and, where appropriate, a copy of the Form K23, along with satisfactory proof that the goods have been exported, duty-paid, destroyed or abandoned, in accordance with customs regulations.

-61. The information provided by the alternate proof of export must be sufficient to satisfy the officer responsible for E29B forms that the goods exported are those on the Form E29B and that the goods were exported before the expiry date of the Form E29B.
+63. The information provided by the alternate proof of export must be sufficient to satisfy the officer responsible for Form E29Bs that the goods exported are those on the Form E29B and that the goods were exported before the expiry date of the Form E29B.

-62. In the case of non-commercial importations, the CBSA may accept an affidavit signed by a justice of the peace, a police officer or other authorized person in a foreign country attesting to the fact that the goods are in that country.
+64. In the case of non-commercial importations only, the CBSA may accept an affidavit signed by a justice of the peace, a police officer or other authorized person in a foreign country attesting to the fact that the goods are in that country.
 An affidavit signed by the importer and witnessed by one of these officials is not sufficient.
 In the latter case, the official is attesting to the legitimacy of the importer’s signature only.